 Midnights appeared on publications' lists of the best albums of 2022.
 It was featured in the top five by Rolling Stone, Billboard, the Los Angeles Times, People, PopMatters, and USA Today, and the top 10 by Hot Press, The Independent, musicOMH, and The Times.
 Publications that featured Midnights in the top 50 of their lists include BrooklynVegan, Clash, Consequence, Gaffa, The Guardian, The Line of Best Fit, NME, Paste, Slant Magazine, and Under the Radar.
 It was also included in unranked lists by AllMusic, British GQ, the Alternative Press, and Uproxx.
 On individual critics' lists, Midnights was ranked first by Willman and second by Sheffield.

-Midnights received extensive press attention before and after its release.
-The Guardian's Laura Snapes commented that the album was "likely to hang around longer" than other "superstar releases" by Swift's contemporaries because of her popularity on streaming services and the positive public image she had curated since her 2017 album Reputation.
+Midnights received extensive press attention around its release.
+The Guardian's Laura Snapes commented that the album was "likely to hang around longer" than other "superstar releases" by Swift's contemporaries.
+She attributed this to Swift's popularity on streaming services and how she overturned the negative press to curate a positive public image since her 2017 album Reputation.
 In Fortune, Ashley Lutz argued that Swift's marketing strategy for Midnights proved she was a "business and marketing genius" akin to the Marvel Cinematic Universe superhero franchise.
 For Snapes and Billboard's Katie Atkinson, Midnights came at a point when the public became invested in Swift's music after the critical success and reevaluation she received with the 2020 albums Folklore and Evermore and the 2021 re-recordings of Fearless and Red.

 Publications said the album's commercial success attested to Swift's longevity in the music industry.
 According to Billboard, it was the only album in 2022 that succeeded "evenly" across every consumption metric, namely streaming, album sales, and song downloads.
 Five Billboard journalists collectively agreed that Swift, upon Midnights' release, was "the biggest pop star in the world right now", and Yahr deemed 2022 a year of "all-Taylor all the time".
 Molanphy argued that by employing savvy business tactics that tackled the constantly evolving chart rules, she broke previously "unthinkable" records by the likes of the Beatles and Drake, which was "mind-blowing" for a musician in the "17th year" of her career.
 For The Guardian economics journalist Greg Jericho, it was an "amazing" feat that Swift remained culturally relevant "18 years into a recording career", a mark that surpassed the peak popularity of such musicians as the Rolling Stones, David Bowie, Bob Dylan, Bruce Springsteen, and U2.